audreysharp/dream-journal/readme.md

 A public, anonymous dream journal that lets you post your dreams, view others' dreams, and share and vote on the most interesting ones.

+If you like an entry, you can upvote it, and it will move closer to the top.
+Similarly, if you thought an entry was boring, you can downvote it, and it will move closer to the bottom.

 This web application was built with Laravel, PHP, Vue.js, and Bootstrap.

 ### Screenshot